teefirdaustf/blood_donation_data/README.md

 # Dirty Dataset Creation

 ## Overview
-This document describes the process of introducing intentional anomalies into the `donations_facility.csv` dataset to simulate real-world data issues.
-The purpose of this process is to demonstrate technical data wrangling and reproducibility skills.
+This document describes the process of introducing intentional anomalies into the `donations_facility.csv` dataset obtained from https://github.com/MoH-Malaysia/data-darah-public/blob/main/donations_facility.csv to simulate real-world data issues.
+The purpose of this process is to fulfil the requirements of a group project for the Programming Course undertaken in University Malaya.
+Data wrangling to clean the 'dirtied' data is expected to follow after this.

 ## Dirtying Process